-Save the turkey bones after the holiday meal and make your own turkey stock.
-It’s super simple, and you’ll love using the stock to make cozy soups all winter long.
+Use this step-by-step guide to make delicious turkey stock after the holiday meal.
+You’ll love using the stock to make cozy soups all winter long.

 How to Make Turkey Stock

-- Get out your largest stockpot and fill it with the carcass from a roasted turkey.
+- Get out your largest stockpot and fill it with the bones of a roasted turkey.
 You can also add chopped onion, celery, carrots, bay leaves, or other herbs for flavor.
 (See below for tips on using vegetable scraps instead of chopped vegetables.)
 If your pot isn’t large enough to easily hold the whole carcass, break it apart into smaller pieces and bones.

 - Cover with water.